 Title VI, 42 U.S.C. § 2000d et seq., was enacted as part of the landmark Civil Rights Act of 1964.
 It prohibits discrimination on the basis of race, color, and national origin in programs and activities receiving federal financial assistance.
-It is the full intent of the Mo-Kan Regional Council (MKRC) to operate its programs without regard to race, color, religion, sexual orientation, gender and national origin.
+It is the full intent of the Mo-Kan Regional Council (MKRC) to operate its programs without regard to race, color, or national origin.

-Two Executive Orders define populations that are protected under Title VI1:
+Two Executive Orders define populations that are protected under Title VI:

-- Executive Order 12898 is concerned with environmental justice for minority and low-income populations. - Executive Order 13166 is concerned with providing equal access to services and benefits for individuals with Limited English Proficiency (LEP).
+- Executive Order 12898 is concerned with environmental justice for minority and lowincome populations. - Executive Order 13166 is concerned with providing equal access to services and benefits for individuals with Limited English Proficiency (LEP).

 Mo-Kan Regional Council (MKRC) serves as the federally designated Economic Development District (EDD) for the region.
-MKRC is responsible for ensuring that all of its transportation plans and programs utilizing federal funds in the St. Joseph Metropolitan Region are based on a continuing, comprehensive and coordinated planning process.
+MKRC is responsible for ensuring that all its transportation plans and programs using federal funds in MKRC's region are based on a continuing, comprehensive and coordinated planning process.